To borrow a phrase from Forrest Gump, Twitter is like a box of chocolates: you never know what you’re going to get.

 Ah, I see.
 A Harvard PhD has LOTS of applicable education that was earned, and therefore his conclusions must be correct even if actual data says otherwise.

 I’ve often wondered where this desire to simply believe people with impressive titles comes from.
 I can only conclude that it’s a form of insecurity.
 Some people simply want the authorities to be correct … because if the authorities can be wrong, we have to accept the burden of thinking for ourselves.

 Unfortunately, history tells us authorities are indeed often wrong, and sometimes intentionally dishonest.
 As I’ve mentioned before, my college physics professor told us to learn math no matter what our career plans were, because “math is how you know when they’re lying to you.”
-Granted, I was in his class more than 40 years ago, but I’m pretty sure didn’t tell us our math could only be correct if we acquired a fancy title first.
+Granted, I was in his class more than 40 years ago, but I’m pretty sure he didn’t tell us our math could only be correct if we acquired a fancy title first.

 3) Those who are wrong but can’t persuaded they’re wrong because they have the logical-thinking capacity of a turnip.

 Twitter Dumb showed up several times to insist the Harvard push-up study is meaningful because the guys who could do more than 41 push-ups had far fewer heart attacks than the guys who could do 10 or fewer.
 I tried explaining several times that after adjusting for age, the difference was not statistically significant.
 It says so right there in the study.
 That tells us the capacity to do push-ups was mostly just a marker for age.